Zheyu13/PKMolGPT/README.md

 ## 2. Dataset
 ## 3. Sh file

 To use the model, install all the libraries and create necessary directories.
-Then ues the command:
+Then use the command:
 ```bash
 ./sh_file